8 Reference Page Mistakes

 You will want to correct these 8 Reference Page Mistakes before an employer sees them.
 You do not want the employer to think of you as one who is sloppy, who doesn't check their work for accuracy.
 How would it look if you can't even properly submit a reference page to apply for a job?
 It sets the tone that you are incapable of even simplest of tasks.

-Eight Reference Page MistakesYou can explore these 8 reference page mistakes so you can display your knowledge and attention to detail.
+Eight Reference Page MistakesExplore all 8 of these reference page mistakes so that you can display your knowledge and attention to detail effectively.